SY01 Environmental Health and Safety Policy

 - Report all unsafe conditions, practices, or equipment to the supervisor, instructor or safety officer whenever deficiencies are observed.

 - Inform the supervisor or instructor immediately of all work-related injuries or accidents and obtain prompt medical attention when necessary.

-- Provide information necessary for the supervisor or safety officer to adequately and thoroughly complete the Employer's Report of Occupational Injury and Illness and any other associated accident/illness reports.
+- Provide information necessary for the supervisor or safety officer to adequately and thoroughly complete the associated accident/illness reports.

 For questions, additional detail, or to request changes to this policy, please contact the Director of Environmental Health and Safety.